FrancisVila/MFT_convert/content/en/docs/TransferCFT/troubleshoot_intro/Messages_and_error_codes_Start_here/_index.md

 | F  | A serious system error requiring the intervention of Product Support  |

+### Categories

+Transfer CFT messages belong to either a system or operating category:

+- Operating: Includes all messages related to transfers and CRON jobs.
+- System: Includes all internal messages, such as Transfer CFT start, stop, catalog, tasks, multi-node, and so on.

+This applies to messages sent to the user defined in the notify parameter in CFTLOG object.

 ### Symbolic variables used in message text

 The table below lists the symbolic variables used in message text.